 For more information on health topics, including, diagnosis, therapy, medical dictionary, clinical research, disease management, and statistics, the UCP suggests a reliable website, Medline Plus, from the National Institute of Health: http://www.nlm.nih.gov/medlineplus/cerebralpalsy.html

 UCP educates families about rights and access to health care.
-It provides information about medical services available for individuals with disabilities and encourages involvement in public policy for improving health care access.
-Specialized health insurance also may be available through state agencies, such as the Michigan Child Health Insurance Program, Medicaid offices, and the Department of Disability and Human Health.
+It provides information about medical services available for individuals with disabilities, and encourages involvement in public policy for improving health care access.
+Specialized health insurance also may be available through state agencies, such as the Michigan Child Health Insurance Program, Medicaid offices, and Department of Disability and Human Health.
 Helpful resources include:

 Public assistance programs offer assistance in nutrition, funding, and support groups.
 The UCP advocates networking and family outreach.
 Popular CP online support groups include:

 To promote independence for people with CP, several programs offer safe, accessible, and affordable housing.
 Other programs offer employment opportunities.
 Helpful resources on housing and employment include:

 The UCP promotes the Cerebral Palsy International Research Foundation (CPIRF).
 The CPIRF is a “not for profit 501(c)3 organization dedicated to funding research and educational activities directly relevant to discovering the cause, cure, and evidence based care for those with cerebral palsy and related developmental disabilities.”
 CPIRF offers access to research fact sheets, web casts of scientific workshops, current and past research projects, and discussion forums regarding treatments for CP.
 The CPIRF is an excellent resource to learn more about CP and what is being done to improve the quality of life for those with CP, with the end goal of finding a cure.